-Operating System: Mac OS X 10.5 or higher Required Software: QuickTime 7.7 or higher
+Operating System: Mac OS X 10.5 or higher

+Required Software: QuickTime Player (installed on computer)

 - The above are recommended system environments.
-Configuring one of these environments does not guarantee proper operation. - Certain settings and other installed software may interfere with proper playback of movies.
+Configuring one of these environments does not guarantee proper operation. - Certain settings and other installed software may interfere with proper playback of movies